arnold-c/reproducible-research/guideline.md

 ## Why is data quality control important?

 There are several reasons why we need to consider quality control when working with data.
 The need for version control, detailed information on how we analyzed data (reproducibility), proper storage of data, and many others.
-If we don’t follow strict data quality control guidelines, we might lose track of data, have altered copies of datasets, or not know how analyses were performed.
+If we don't follow strict data quality control guidelines, we might lose track of data, have altered copies of datasets, or not know how analyses were performed.

 Quality control of data must be organized such that data can be easily located and analyses can be easily reproduced by independent PHO employees.